 Red Light Therapy for Eyes is rapidly moving from the fringe of biohacking into mainstream medical science.
-What began as a tool developed by NASA is now a popular home treatment, promising to enhance vision, slow aging, and combat the pervasive effects of digital eye strain.
+What began as a NASA tool, Red Light Therapy for Eyes is now a popular home treatment, promising to enhance vision, slow aging, and combat the pervasive effects of digital eye strain.
 But does shining low-level red light into your eyes really work, or is it just another wellness trend?

 This comprehensive guide dives deep into the science of Low-Level Light Therapy (LLLT), separating the proven clinical benefits from the marketing hype.
 We will explore the critical mitochondrial mechanism, examine the specific wavelengths involved, and detail safe, effective protocols for using Red Light Therapy for Eyes to target conditions ranging from Age-Related Macular Degeneration to simple eye fatigue.
 Our aim is to empower you with the evidence needed to proactively incorporate this technology into your long-term vision health strategy.